mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Katagiri Roshi:** Because, as Dōgen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.

 It’s not evaluating both of them, which is right, which is wrong.
 On the other hand, do you know [the story with] Kassan and Jōzan in the chapter “Life and Death” (*Shoji* in *Shōbōgenzō*)?
 Dōgen Zenji quotes two sentences: “If there is a buddha, [there is no life and death].
 If there is no buddha, [we are not confused by] life and death.”
 Something like that; I don’t remember exactly. [...]
 And then [the two monks] went to see the teacher, to evaluate which is right, which is wrong – which is *close* to the truth.
 Kassan [asks] the teacher, “Which of us is pretty close to the truth?”
 And [the teacher] says, “Maybe [tomorrow]; please come again.”
 He didn’t answer.
 The next day Kassan [comes] again to see the teacher and ask the same question.
 And then [the teacher] says, “One who doesn’t ask is closer to the truth.”
-One who tried to know which is close is not close.
+One who tries to know which is close is not close.

-[That is what] “no buddha-nature” [means].
-“No buddha-nature” is *pretty* close. *[He chuckles slightly.]* Pretty close to the buddha-nature. [...]
+That means “no buddha-nature.”
+“No buddha-nature” is *pretty* close, pretty close to the buddha-nature. *[He chuckles slightly.]*

-So Hui Neng says, “Originally Bodhi has no tree, the bright mirror has no stand.”
-[It] always [talks] about what the foundation is.
-And then: “Originally there is not a single thing: where can dust alight?”
+[This is the same as the story of Hui Neng.]
+Hui Neng says, “Originally Bodhi has no tree, the bright mirror has no stand.”
+So it always talks about what the foundation is.
+And then, “originally there is not a single thing: where can dust alight?”
 So constantly his basic foundation is found in *no buddha-nature*, there.

 I think you can read the book  [*The Zen Doctrine of No Mind*] written by D.T.
 Suzuki.
 [He talks] about [this] story, in terms of this poem.